sylv1a/kaggle/README.md

 # kaggle
-This repositoory is for exercises and/or competitions I am working on in Kaggle
+This repository is for exercises and/or competitions I am working on in Kaggle